Beinsezii/ompl/README.md

   * See [TODO.md](./TODO.md) for more details

 ## Installation
-Compiled binaries are provided on the [releases tab](https://github.com/Beinsezii/ompl/releases)
+Manually compiled and tested binaries for Linux and Windows are provided on the [releases tab](https://github.com/Beinsezii/ompl/releases)

+Additionally, binaries are automatically compiled and uploaded for Linux, Windows, and MacOS with the [Build Master Release Action](https://github.com/Beinsezii/ompl/actions/workflows/build_release_master.yml)
+Just pick the most recent (or otherwise) build of your choosing and download the artifact for your system.
+It'll arrive in a .zip file which you should be able to just unpack and run.

 If you already have [Rust installed](https://rustup.rs/), you can build the latest release with